IMOitself/card-game-android-java/README.md

 # disclaimer:D
+hi its me a year later:D

+i have fewer braincells back then, so most stuffs u see here are beginner level code.

 <p align="center">
-    hi its me from 2024:D
-    i have fewer braincells back then, so most stuffs here are unpollished piece of shi-

   </p>

 # :hocho: Card Game Android Java